kaye360/money-tracker/README.md

 # TODO
 - make all API returns ASSOC ARRAYS for consistency.
 Some are objects
+- Change ViewBudgets and ViewTransactions as ListBudgets and ListTransactions
+- "" make headings separate components
+- "" simplify props passed thru.
+Call custom hooks where needed instead of passing thru

 # Bugs
 - When a budget is renamed to and existing budget, it combines them.
 Need to prevent this